 - For color treated hair, schedule a deep conditioning treatment and a gloss on your next salon visit.

-How To use Hair products In All Four Seasons
+How To use Hair products In All Four Seasons for damaged hair

 I am big on wearing my favorite style, the wash and go year around but it requires different products from season to season.
 Jodi explains what works best to maintain healthy hair:

 “Any products and styling tools can be used any time of the year, but it’s best to use less heat styling during the summer months since exposure to the sun is inevitable,” she explains.
 “As seasons change, so do hair care needs, so it’s best to choose shampoo and conditioner formulas that address your specific hair care needs such as hydrating, nourishing, revitalizing or volumizing.”

 It’s never too early to start planning for next summer and to implement ways to prevent sun damaged hair.
 Jodi recommends if a woman must blow dry her hair to use the lowest heart setting, use a leave-in conditioner before blow drying and to use a protective spray to finish styling.
 Make sure to use a heat protectant to even further protect your hair.

 Another preventative tip includes limiting the amount of times you wash your hair each week.
 “Use a dry shampoo in between washes to eliminate oil at the roots, which can buy you another day or two before having to wash your hair again,” Jodi suggests.
 “Let your hair air dry, learn a simple braid or pony style that you can wear every few days.